-The cenotes in Mérida and surroundings are one of the most beautiful cenotes that you will enjoy in Yucatán.
-If you are looking for good cenote information, you came to the right place 🙂
+The Cenotes in Merida and surroundings are one of the most beautiful cenotes that you will enjoy in Yucatan.
+If you are looking for good information about cenotes, you have come to the right place 😊

-We are great lovers of these natural wonders, we have cenotera soul.
+We are great in love with these natural wonders, we have a cenotera soul.
 What are the cenotes, how to go, how many cenotes are there, prices of the cenotes?
-We present an informative map of the cenotes of Mérida and Yucatán so you can discover them on your own.
-We hope the blog will help you get to know the cenotes panorama.
+We present you an informative map of the cenotes of Mérida and Yucatán so that you can discover them on your own.
+We hope that the blog helps you to know the panorama of cenotes.

 Content of the article

-- What are the cenotes and how many cenotes are there in Mexico? ?
+- How many cenotes are there in Yucatan

 - Where we found the cenotes in the Yucatan Peninsula

 - Cenotes in Mérida city that you can visit